 Bellevue criminal courts vigorously prosecute domestic violence charges.
 As a result, you will likely face immediate consequences if you become the target of domestic violence accusations.
 Domestic violence cases often move quickly through the criminal justice system, so contacting a defense attorney immediately could make a substantial difference in the outcome of your case.

-If you are facing charges of abuse, a knowledgeable Bellevue domestic violence lawyer from Berry Law Firm can assess your situation and determine the most effective course of action for handling your case.
+If you are facing charges of abuse, a knowledgeable Bellevue domestic violence lawyer from Berry Law can assess your situation and determine the most effective course of action for handling your case.

 First-Degree Domestic Assault Charges

 State law defines three different levels of domestic assault charges, each ranging in severity.
 Individuals may face a first-degree domestic assault charge if they intentionally cause serious bodily injury to intimate partners.
 First-degree domestic assault in Bellevue can result in Class IIA felony charges, which carry the potential for a 20 year prison term.

 A second or subsequent offense, however, is a Class II felony, which can result in up to 50 years in prison upon conviction.
 If the intimate partner involved in the domestic assault is or was pregnant at the time of the incident, the alleged perpetrator can face more severe penalties.

 Second-degree domestic assault charges may arise if individuals purposely cause bodily injuries to intimate partners by using a dangerous instrument.
 Class IIIA felony charges may result from a second-degree domestic assault, but the charges increase to a Class IIA felony for second or subsequent offenses.
 According to Nebraska Revised Statutes §28-105, a conviction for a Class IIIA felony can result in a three-year prison sentence and a $10,000 fine, whereas a conviction for a Class IIA felony can result in up to 20 years in prison.